High School Program

 Please enter the information below and a representative from TTU K-12 will contact you shortly.

 TTU K-12 students come from all different backgrounds but share one common goal: a pursuit of academic success.
-The TTU K-12 high school diploma program offers a state-accredited alternative to students who need or desire the flexibility of a distance education to earn their high school diploma.
+The TTU K-12 high school diploma program offers a state-approved alternative to students who need or desire the flexibility of a distance education to earn their high school diploma.

 High School Diploma Program Information